techadarsh/RAG-ENTERPRISE/RELIABILITY_FIXES_SUMMARY.md

 ```

 **Benefits**:
-- ✅ No dependency on `curl` being installed in Ollama image
+- [x] No dependency on `curl` being installed in Ollama image
-- ✅ Uses Ollama's native CLI for more reliable checks
+- [x] Uses Ollama's native CLI for more reliable checks
-- ✅ Increased retries from 5 to 10 for better cold-start tolerance
+- [x] Increased retries from 5 to 10 for better cold-start tolerance
-- ✅ Direct check that Ollama CLI is functional
+- [x] Direct check that Ollama CLI is functional

 ---